Giant iceberg breaks off Antarctica

 The ice will add to risks for ships now it has broken off.
 The peninsula is outside major trade routes but the main destination for cruise ships visiting from South America.

-In 2009, more than 150 passengers and crew were evacuated after the MTV Explorer sank after striking an iceberg off the Antarctic peninsula.
+In 2007, more than 150 passengers and crew were evacuated after the MS Explorer sank after striking an iceberg off the Antarctic peninsula.

 The iceberg, which is likely to be named A68, was already floating before it broke away so there is no immediate impact on sea levels, but the calving has left the Larsen C ice shelf reduced in area by more than 12 percent.